vgdata/OPTM_MLpipelineAzure/README.md

 A sample mean tends to be a good estimate of th a large dataset when samples are randomly selected over and over again and calculates sample mean each time, so it gives the corerct values.

+Random Sampling supports both discrete and continuous hyperparameters and these values are randomly defined in the search space.
+It supports the early termination of low-performance runs.
+Grid does support early termination, but allows only discreate hyperparameters and that too on higher budget.

 **Benefits of the chosen early stopping policy** : We then define our termination Policy for every run using **BanditPolicy** based on a slack factor  of 0.1.
 Bandit is based on slack factor/slack amount and evaluation interval.
 Bandit terminates runs where the primary metric is not within the specified slack factor/slack amount (in this case  = 0.1) compared to the best performing run.
+The use of slack factor give better control when we define the policy, which is absent in other early termination policies.

 The early termination policy is applied at every interval when metrics are reported, starting at evaluation interval of 2.
 Any run whose best metric is less than (1/(1+0.1) or 91% of the best performing run will be terminated.
 This means poorly performing will be terminated, so overall cost will be reduced.